bhaveshtangirala786/Knowledge-Tracing-for-Online-Learning/README.md

 [Riiid's EdNet](https://www.ednetchallenge.ai/) data is used for the task.
 EdNet is the world’s largest open database for AI education containing more than 100 million student interactions.
 It has data of around 1 million students.

+> This project was made as a part of [Riiid!
+Answer Correctness Prediction](https://www.kaggle.com/c/riiid-test-answer-prediction), a Code Competition at Kaggle.
+The task was given by [Riiid Labs](https://riiidlabs.ai/)